tweag/python-monorepo-example/README.md

 https://<HASH>--tweag-www.netlify.app/
 ```

-You can access this link in the details of the CI action `deploy/netlify`.
+You can access this link in the details of the CI action `deploy/netlify`:
+See the CI block that appears immediately above where you can add comments.
+The last entry is `deploy/netlify`; clicking the "Details" link at right will
+bring you to the rendered page.

 It might take a few minutes for the deploy process to finish and for
 the URL to be operational.